You Can Completely Heal from Your Past.

-You can break free and move beyond trauma.
+You can break free and move beyond a painful past.
 Here are ways to heal your past, once and for all, so you can enjoy a richer, fuller life.

 You may see yourself differently in terms of who you were before and after the terrible event(s).
 Your self-esteem may be down in the dumps as a result of what you’ve been through.
 Part of your essence no longer shines.